VikasChaturvedi87/Office-Time-Traker/README.md

 # Office-Time-Traker

-Can be useful for people who wanted to monitor their office hours.
-Tool changes color as user spend 6 hours and more, truns into green once user spend 8 hours in office.
+Can be used for people who wanted to monitor their office hours.
+Tool changes color as the user spends 6 hours and more, turns into green once user spends 8 hours in an office.

-Tool has capebility to moniter windows logon time and and logoff time.
+The tool has the capability to monitor windows login time and logoff time.